Catalpa rescue: Mythologising

 The story of Catalpa's escape grew more dramatic in each retelling.
 After the first mate declined to allow the police to board the ship, he wrote in the ship's log:

 At 8 Am the Steam Ship Georgette hailed me and her captian [sic] asked me if I had seen a boat with a lot of men in it—I told him no. Another man asked me if the Captian was on board—I told him no. Asked if I had any strangers on board—I told him no. Then asked if he might come on board—I told him no. The steamer then left me and I stood on my course.

 In the version of the tale told by Anthony (who was not a witness), it became:

 The captain of the English steamer asked where the boat was which was missing from the cranes...
 "I don't know anything about it," said Mr. Smith.
 "Can I come aboard?" asked the officer.
 "Not by a damned sight," was Mr. Smith's reply.

 In The Emerald Whaler (1960) by William Laubenstein, a fictionalised version, the encounter became much more confrontational:

 This is Her Majesty's ship of war Georgette...
 "Hell of a lookin' warship," Sam jibed.
 "What's yer guns?" ...
 "What is your business?" ...
 "I'm on th' high seas, as any fool can see," Sam countered ...
 "Your larboard boat is missing" ...
 "Captain has it" ...
 "I am going to board your ship!" ...
 "Like hell you are!
 You try it an' you'll be goddamned good and sorry! ...
 What the hell did we lick the pants offn' you damn Britishers in 1812 about? ...
 You don't own the goddamn ocean!"

 In addition, over the years, Georgette was presented as bigger and larger than it actually was: roughly the same size as Catalpa, and outfitted with a single cannon.
-In Thomas Keneally's The Great Shame and the Triumph of the Irish in the English-Speaking World (1999), she is described as the Royal Navy's newest ship, twice the size of Catalpa.
+In Thomas Keneally's The Great Shame and the Triumph of the Irish in the English-Speaking World (1999), she is described as the Royal Navy's newest ship and being twice the size of Catalpa.